kuschanton/plugin-messenger-profile-name/README.md

 # Function for Twilio Flex to show Facebook Profile name

-This Function when used in Twilio Flex enables your agents to see a Facebook profile name on incoming task instead of the PSID.
+This Function when used in Twilio Flex enables your agents to see a Facebook profile name on incoming task instead of the Facebook Page Scoped ID (PSID).

 ## Screenshots
 This is how Flex shows a Facebook messenger task by default:

 ![Default flex behaviour](./docs/DefaultBehaviour.png "Default flex behaviour")

-This is how it looks like with function:
+This is how it looks like with the function:

 ![Facebook profile name](./docs/WithFunction.png "Facebook profile name")

 ## How it works?

-When a new Task created in TaskRouter a callback will be fired to the lambda function.
+When a new Task is created in TaskRouter a callback will be fired to the lambda function.
 The function will check if the task channel is Facebook.
 If it is the case a request will be made to Facebook API to get profile first and last name using PSID.
 Then the function will update the task attributes to overwrite the `name` attribute with first and last name.